redhat-developer/intellij-knative/README.md

 - This currently supports the execution of the Run, Build and Deploy Function command
 - It also supports History View to visualise the old command logs
-- Currently, users can only view _the last 10 logs_ of the associated Function command It is also possible to enable the history view to visualize the last 10 logs of build/run/deploy executions.
+- Currently, users can only view _the last 10 logs_ of the associated Function command

 ![](images/1.2.0/knative1.gif)